praful3107/assignment-tw/README.md

 // Create a helmchart for the application that defines Kubernetes resources needed to run the application such as deployment, service and ingress.

 // Create a helmchart for the database that defines Kubernetes resources needed to run the DB such as statefulset, service and persistentvolumeclaim.

+// Automation using Azure DevOps CICD pipeline
+* Create CI pipeline(build pipeline).
+Pipeline will be based on yaml template.
+This pipeline will checkout the code from repos, build and push the docker image to registry.
+* Create CD pipeline(release pipeline).
+Configure artifacts as required, in this case dicker image will be pulled from the registry.